Nexfinity/CakeyBot-Wiki/en/feature/leveling.md

 * `{reward}` - The role that was awared to the user.
   * **NOTE: You should only use the reward placeholder on the "Announcement Message When Role Is Awarded" section.**

+> Both the Announcement Message and the "Announcement Message When Role Is Awarded" message are capped at **2,000 characters**.
+{.is-info}

 ## Leaderboard Vanity URL <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
 This allows you to set a custom word or pharse to be used to easily access your server's leaderboard instead of the default URL that uses the server's ID.